Whatsapp Icon

 • Lifestyle Adjustments: Recommendations may include adopting a healthier diet, regular physical activity, quitting smoking, and reducing alcohol consumption to improve overall health and reduce the risk of recurrence.

 • Emotional Support and Counseling: Emotional well-being is as important as physical health.
-Support groups, therapy, and counseling can be beneficial for patients and their families coping with the emotional aspects of cancer recovery.
+Support groups, therapy, and counselling can be beneficial for patients and their families coping with the emotional aspects of cancer recovery.

 Remember, follow-up care is a long-term commitment and an integral part of the journey to recovery.